 - Non-chlorine shock: Use this as a weekly treatment or if you want to swim shortly after shocking.
 It won’t affect your calcium or CYA levels, but it can affect your pH.
 This is not effective at tackling larger issues like algae.

 Want more help picking out the best pool shock for your pool?
-Here’s a breakdown of how pool shock works, the different types of pool shock, and when to use each one.
+Check out our video below.
+Or keep reading for a breakdown of how pool shock works, the different types of pool shock, and when to use each one.

 How Does Pool Shock Work?